 But, the real deal Winter Wonderland took place when we visited the Snow and Ice Festival.
-Prior to visiting, we saw some BBC coverage, and was looking forward to witness the giant ice sculptures in person.
-This absolutely was the case where seeing in person leaves you in absolutely awe.
-There is no way watching a video footage can allow you to imagine that combination of cold, grandeur, and beauty.
+Prior to visiting, we saw some BBC coverage and was looking forward to witnessing the giant ice sculptures in person.
+This absolutely was the case where seeing in person leaves you in absolute awe.
+There is no way watching video footage can allow you to imagine that combination of cold, grandeur, and beauty.

-As the night fall, the structures lit up in a myriad of colors.
+At nightfall, the structures lit up in a myriad of colors.
 I felt very much as though I was in the icy version of Disney World.
 The crowd began to really pack in as the lights shined brighter.
-I recommend going at sunset to get the variety view of sculptures, but also to avoid the crowd.
+I recommend going at sunset to get a variety of sculptures, but also to avoid the crowd.

 The next day, as if we didn’t have enough of the ice, we visited the Ice Bar in the Shangri-La.
 When in Harbin, drink out of ice shot glasses!